daviddarnes/david.darn.es/_posts/2016-08-16-css-in-my-html.md

 ## Conclusion

 Awesome!
 My site loads faster **(from 0.7s to 0.5s)** and I'm getting perf points from Google, which in reality mean nothing, but at least my site is seen more quickly on devices with poor connections.
 So, what am I trying to say here?
 I'm not demanding you go off and make all your CSS inline right now.
 I'm saying: consider the options, weigh them up against the norm and test them out.
-As long as you have a good reason behind the implementation, it kind of doesn't matter what others think. ✌️
+As long as you have a good reason behind the implementation, it kind of doesn't matter what others think. :v: